Dear Home Engineer: From Career Mom to SAHM

 The scripture is big on training up a child in the way they should go.
 Learning to obey authority, following the right path.
 Staying away from people that do harm to others.
-Working like the ants and preparing your food ahead of time.
+Working like the ants and preparing your food for the hard seasons of life.

-Don’t we desire for our kids to be trained well and to be prepared in this life?
+Don’t we desire for our kids to be trained well and be prepared in this life?

 I mean we are not going to be around forever.
 No one is guaranteed tomorrow.

-So as family managers the best gift we can give our kids are the skill set, wisdom, and truths to help them live on their own as if we were to be gone tomorrow.
+So as family managers the best gift we can give our kids is, wisdom, and truth.

-That’s why I can’t keep this to myself and not share with other women the importance of carefully considering becoming a home engineer.
+That’s why I can’t keep this to myself and will share with other women the importance of considering becoming a home engineer.

 Support for SAHM